mars-monkey/distro-concepts/practical-concept.md

 # My practical OS concept
 This concept is feasibly possible to make with relatively minimal actual development, mostly just configuration.
 It's goal is to look great, be easy for new users, have the best defaults, retain power-user level customizability, and incorporate new and useful software.
 It is not ideal because it takes already existing software and puts the best stuff together out of the box.
 ## System Base
-* Based on Fedora Workstation
+* Based on Fedora Silverblue
-* XanMod edge default kernel, XanMod stable as backup
+* XanMod stable kernel
-* Snapper autosnapshots
+* 2 root snapshots: latest and backup
+* Btrfs with subvolumes, zstd compression, deduplication, and no access time
 ## Modern Desktop Technologies
 * Wayland, X11 available as backup
 * Pipewire (WirePlumber), PulseAudio available as backup
 * Flatpak used for all non-essential apps
 * Flathub enabled out of the box
-* Btrfs with subvolumes, zstd compression, deduplication, and no access time
 ## Desktop Environment Configuration
-* Minimal GNOME installation
 * Adwaita icon theme with tweaks
 * adw-gtk3 theme available
 * Custom Plymouth boot screen with logo